404ever/IITD_Course_Availability_Checker/read_me.txt

                step 6 -> Last Step, now just copy the url of this page (page with list showing) this will be your unique url, put this url in line number 41 of given main.py file

-OPTIONAL changes:

-(1) to change the timer loop just edit line number 76 and 78, default value is 60 sec

-(2) to change music file (must be mp3) put the music file in same folder as three other file and edit
-    the line 64 of given main.py file

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Caution !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!